25 Mind-Bottling SEO Stats for 2017 and 2018

 That’s where we come in.
 Take 2 minutes to fill out this traffic generation form and we’ll tell you exactly what you need to fix those search ranking issues.

-Read this traffic generation case study to see how we got one e-commerce company to rank 7th on Google for “camera backpacks”, just in time for Christmas.
+Read this SEO case study to see how we got one e-commerce company to rank 7th on Google for “camera backpacks”, just in time for Christmas.

 Unfortunately, great content will get lost on the second page of Google without proper promotion.
 Learn how to use our Twitter Leapfrog Method to simply your content promotion efforts.

 Local SEO Statistics for 2018